deejay-hub/openai-api-key-mgmt/README.md

   }'

 ```

+## Try It
+These setup steps use Flex Gateway in connected mode running locally on a Mac.

+### Flex Gateway
+Create a new Flex Gateway instance using Docker.

+An an HTTP API.
+Set upstream value to openai.api.com/v1 and set x to flex-api (optional) but future examples use this.

 ## Make command reference
 This project has a Makefile that includes different goals that assist the developer during the policy development lifecycle.